 Consumers who learn about unethical managed care practices will be better equipped to navigate today’s managed health care system.
 In addition, something must be done to stop the moral decline in health care.
 As Americans become more aware of the ethical problems in managed care, consumers and professionals can join together and call for an end to these unethical practices.

 Health care ethics call for the greatest respect for patient privacy and confidentiality.
 Privacy is especially important in mental health because patients talk about sensitive and personal topics like being a victim of physical or sexual abuse, drug and alcohol use, personal sexual behavior, and family problems.
 Managed care, on the other hand, disrespects privacy:

-True privacy and confidentiality means protecting records so that they cannot be seen by anyone who is not involved in treatment.
+True privacy and confidentiality mean protecting records so that they cannot be seen by anyone who is not involved in treatment.
 Managed care, on the other hand, usually protects records only to the extent of federal and state law which, in the case of insurance records, is poor protection.
-In fact, insurance records, under current laws, are at times even available to employers.
+Insurance records, under current laws, are at times even available to employers.

-True privacy and confidentiality means patients have freedom to control, without coercion, who can see their personal and confidential information.
+True privacy and confidentiality mean patients have the freedom to control, without coercion, who can see their personal and confidential information.
 In managed care, on the other hand, patients are often forced to give up all privacy as a condition of using their insurance benefits.

 2. Using false advertising.